Peter-Shamoun/League-of-Ledgends-Predictive-Analysis/README.md

   frameborder="0"
 ></iframe>

-This graph represents the distribution of total gold earned in League of Legends, showing a near-normal distribution with a mean of $56,758 and a median of $56,311.
+This graph represents the distribution of total gold earned in all the games in our, showing a near-normal distribution with a mean of $56,758 and a median of $56,311.
 Most teams in this dataset earn gold within this range, while the 5th and 95th percentiles highlight outliers, indicating underperformance or dominant gameplay from teams.
+This gives a good baseline as to what to expect from a pro league game, in terms of gold.

 <iframe